-Spatial Plan for the Parish: Settlement boundaries
+Spatial Plan for the Parish: Settlement boundary

-- 6.1 This policy establishes and defines the three separate Weston Turville Settlement Boundaries to distinguish the consideration of planning applications within existing settlements from those outside the boundary. - 6.2 Each Settlement Boundary is formed from a detailed consideration of the character of the parish as identified in the adopted Aylesbury Local Plan and from a detailed survey of the form and location of properties and their inter-related spaces undertaken as part of the evidence gathering for the Neighbourhood Plan - 6.3 Planning applications outside the three urban areas identified in the three settlements boundaries identified in Figures 4-6 will be resisted unless they are a site identified as part of the growth strategy for Aylesbury as defined within the emerging Vale of Aylesbury Local plan. - 6.4 Throughout consultation there has been strong support for protecting the rural village character and identity of Weston Turville.
-However, there is also a recognition of the need for further development to ensure the long term sustainability of the area and as such there is a consensus that appropriate and proportionate development should take place within the defined settlement boundaries in order to balance the two needs.
+- 6.1 This policy establishes and defines the three separate Weston Turville Settlement Boundaries to distinguish the consideration of planning applications within existing settlements from those outside the boundary. - 6.2 Each Settlement Boundary is formed from a detailed consideration of the character of the parish as identified in the adopted Aylesbury Local Plan and from a detailed survey of the form and location of properties and their inter-related spaces undertaken as part of the evidence gathering for the Neighbourhood Plan - 6.3 Planning applications outside the three settlements will be resisted unless they are a site identified as part of the growth strategy for Aylesbury as defined within the emerging Vale of Aylesbury Local plan.